Mercaptopurine 50 mg tablets

 Methotrexate

-Methotrexate (20 mg/m2 orally) increased 6-mercaptopurine AUC by approximately 31% and methotrexate (2 or 5 g/m2 intravenously) increased 6-mercaptopurine AUC by 69 and 93%, respectively.
-Therefore, when 6-mercaptopurine is administered concomitantly with high dose methotrexate, the dose should be adjusted and white blood cell counts should be very closely monitored.
+Methotrexate (20 mg/m2 orally) increased 6-mercaptopurine exposure (area under curcve, AUC) by approximately 31% and methotrexate (2 or 5 g/m2 intravenously) increased 6-mercaptopurine AUC by 69% and 93%, respectively.
+When administered concomitantly with high dose methotrexate, the mercaptopurine dose may need adjustment.

 Infliximab

 Interactions have been observed between azathioprine, a pro-drug of 6-mercaptopurine, and infliximab.
-Patients receiving ongoing azathioprine experienced transient increases in 6-TGN (6-thioguanine nucleotide, an active metabolite of azathioprine) levels and decreases in the mean leukocyte count in the initial weeks following infliximab infusion, which returned to previous levels after 3 months.
-Therefore close monitoring of haematological parameters is necessary if mercaptopurine is administered with concomitant Infliximab therapy.
+Patients receiving azathioprine experienced transient increases in 6-TGN (6-thioguanine nucleotide, an active metabolite of azathioprine) levels and decreases in the mean leukocyte count in the initial weeks following infliximab infusion, which returned to previous levels after 3 months.

 Ribavirin